 Sir Joseph Banks Centre trustees have taken delivery of the first wave of contemporary herbarium equipment.
 This incudes two professional herbarium cabinets and an overhead scanner to help digitise the contemporary Lincolnshire herbarium.
-Additional mounting equipment and materials will be delivered over the course of the spring in anticipation of mounting sessions in the autumn.
+Additional mounting equipment and materials will be delivered over the course of the year in anticipation of mounting sessions in the autumn.

 The Lincolnshire Wildlife Trust has received a confirmed grant of £499,000 from the Heritage Lottery Fund (HLF) for the Lincolnshire Plants: Past and future project.
 Thanks to money raised by National Lottery players, this three year project will work in partnership with the Natural History Museum in London, The Sir Joseph Banks Society, Lincolnshire Naturalists’ Union and the University of Lincoln to inspire a new generation of botanists; helping to safeguard our understanding of plants and the environment for the future.